eriknyquist/nedry/README.rst

 * ``discord_joke_tellers``: Multiple discord user ID numbers can be added here.
 Any knock-knock jokes told to the bot by discord users in this list, will be "remembered" (stored in the "jokes" list), and can be told back to other discord users later when a joke is requested.

+* ``jokes``: Any jokes remembered by the bot from discord users will be stored here.

 * ``command_log_file``: Enter desired filename to log commands received from discord messages.
   Set to "null" if you don't want to log commands.